Epoch: Other applications

 An epoch in computing is the time at which the representation is zero.
 For example, Unix time is represented as the number of seconds since 00:00:00 UTC on 1 January 1970, not counting leap seconds.

 An epoch in astronomy is a reference time used for consistency in calculation of positions and orbits.
 A common astronomical epoch is J2000, which is noon on January 1, 2000, Terrestrial Time.

-An epoch in Geochronology is a period of time, typically in the order of tens of millions of years.
+An epoch in geochronology is a time period, typically in the order of tens of millions of years.
 The current epoch is the Holocene.